catseye/SixtyPical/README.md

 The address operators have to modify a destination in a special way.
 That is, when you say `st a, >word`, you are updating `word` to be `word & $ff | a << 8`, somelike.
 Is that consistent with `st`?
 Well, probably it is, but we have to explain it.
+It might make more sense, then, for it to be "part of the operation" instead of "part of the reference"; something like `st.hi x, word`; `st.lo y, word`.
+Dunno.

 ### Save registers on stack